FacilMap/facilmap/docs/src/developers/client/types.md

 		* `value` (string): The value of this option.
 		* `oldValue` (string, only update): When renaming a dropdown option (using [`updateType()`](./methods.md#updatettype)), specify the former value here.
 Renaming a dropdown option will modify the objects of this type to rename the value.
 		* `colour`, `size`, `shape`, `icon`, `width`, `stroke` (string/number): The property value if this field controls that property
+* `formerFieldIds` (`Record<string, string>`): Maps the names of deleted fields to their IDs.
+The FacilMap UI uses this in a way that when you delete a field, it persists its name and ID in this property.
+When you create a field whose name is present in this property, it recycles its old ID.
+This way people can recover the field data if they accidentally deleted the field.
+It is recommended that you use the property in the same way when adding/deleting fields.

 ## HistoryEntry